BerkeleyLearnVerify/Scenic/docs/tutorials/composition.rst

     do chosenScenario

 However, some scenarios may only make sense in certain contexts; for example, a red light runner scenario can take place only at an intersection.
-To facilitate modeling such situations, Scenic provides variants of the ``do`` statement which randomly choose scenarios to run amongst only those whose preconditions are satisfied:
+To facilitate modeling such situations, Scenic provides variants of the :sampref:`do` statement which randomly choose scenarios to run amongst only those whose preconditions are satisfied:

 .. code-block:: scenic